 Can I Prevent it?

-If you are nearing menopause, take the following steps to help reduce your chances of getting atrophic vaginitis:
+If you're close to menopause, the following steps can reduce your chances of getting atrophic vaginitis:

 - Use a vaginal lubricant

 You may even start hormone therapy before menopause.
 Ask your doctor if estrogen therapy is right for you.

 Itching, Dryness: Is it Atrophic Vaginitis?

 Many conditions can cause vaginal dryness, redness, and itching.
 You'll need to get a diagnosis to know the root of your issues.
 We can find out the cause by: